Domino-Blockchain/domichain/docs/src/integrations/retrying-transactions.md

 communicate with one another, but does not provide any guarantees regarding transaction delivery.

-Because Solana’s leader schedule is known in advance of every [epoch](../terminology#epoch) (~2 days), an RPC node will broadcast its transaction directly to the current and next leaders.
+Because Domichain’s leader schedule is known in advance of every [epoch](../terminology#epoch) (~2 days), an RPC node will broadcast its transaction directly to the current and next leaders.
 This is in contrast to other gossip protocols such as Ethereum that propagate transactions